1. Conceptual Overview

 9. Final Interpretation

-Within the DRUMS framework, Fly-By Drag is fully explained as:
+Within DRUMS, Fly-By Drag is fully explained as: